-Work Place Assessment/ 2016/
+Work Place Assessment/

-The organisation administers a detailed employee survey, a so called Workplace Assessment/ WPA once every three years in order to monitor organisational development on physical working conditions as well as psychological working environment.
+The organisation administers a detailed employee survey, the Workplace Assessment/ WPA.
+The WPA is conducted once every third year and it support us in monitoring organisational development on physical working conditions as well as psychological working environment.

-In 2016 the WPA consisted of 64 questions in 10 categories.
-The categories was as different as physical working environment/ my daily work/development/ my manager and reputation.
-In the assessment, scores range from 0 to 100.
-At SHL a score above 70 is considered satisfactory.
-In 2016 the number of respondents was 81% and 7 out of 10 categories scored above 70.
-The categories reputation/ general well-being and on boarding had an impressive score above 80.
+In 2016, the WPA consisted of 64 questions in 10 categories.
+The categories covered topics as follows: physical working environment/ the daily work/ professional development/ my manager and reputation.
+In the assessment, scores range from zero to 100.
+We consider a score above 70 as satisfactory.
+In 2016, the number of respondents was 81% and 7 out of 10 categories scored above 70.
+The categories reputation/general well-being and on boarding had an impressive score above 80.

-Some important questions in the WPA related to job-satisfaction has recurred in the last three surveys, showing a positive steady increase in the categories reputation and general well-being.
+Some important questions in the WPA related to job-satisfaction has recurred in the last three surveys, showing a positive steady increase in the categories covering reputation and general well-being.